 What Is a Custom GPT?

-A Custom GPT is an AI agent you tailor with your own data, prompts, and behavior settings to solve specific tasks.
+A Custom GPT is an AI agent you tailor with your own data, prompts, and custom persona behavior settings to solve specific tasks.
 It uses the same underlying GPT architecture but adapts responses to your unique content and goals.

 Step‑by‑Step Guide to Creating Your Custom GPT